harsh-vishnoi/Zomato_API/README.md

 A seperate example has been added in the repository displaying usage of the package.

 ### Zomato.getCategories
+Get a list of categories.
+List of all restaurants categorized under a particular restaurant type can be obtained using /Search API with Category ID as inputs
 ```javascript
 Zomato.getCategories(API_key, Type).then((result) => {
 	console.log(result)